Ongoing projects in clinical chemistry

 Studies of the role of prostasome in fertility and prostate cancer

-Göran Ronquist, Lena Carlsson, Gunnar Ronquist, Anders Larsson
+Researchers involved: Göran Ronquist, Lena Carlsson, Gunnar Ronquist and Anders Larsson

 We discovered the prostasomes more than 30 years ago and named them.
 The prostasomes with their complex membrane architecture have been assigned multifunctional features in the normal reproductive process.
 What is more, evidence has accumulated pointing to a role of prostasomes in the propagation of prostate cancer, based on the findings that also malignant prostate cells are able to produce and export prostasomes to the extracellular environment.
 Furthermore, the abilities favouring prostate metastatic tumour cell survival and motility in an otherwise hostile environment are upregulated in prostasomes deriving from prostate cancer cells compared to prostasomes from normal secretory prostate cells.